Interference and Suppression

 B-008-005-011: A low pass filter suitable for a high-frequency transmitter would:

-- It is essential for minimizing harmonic radiation from high-frequency transmitters.
+• They are essential for suppressing harmonic emissions from high-frequency transmitters.

 Your score is